Johnny-FTW/my_portfolio/README.md

     ```bash
     API_KEY='your_api_key'
     API_SECRET='your_api_secret'

-Note: Ensure your API key has the necessary permissions to access account information.
+Important Security Note: Do not share or expose your API key and secret.
+Keep your credentials confidential to prevent
+unauthorized access to your Binance account and potential security risks.
+Additionally, refrain from committing the .env
+file containing your keys to version control systems to ensure the safety of your sensitive information.

 5. Open config.py and update the assets list with the cryptocurrencies you own:
     ```bash